Vocal and Physical Presence: How they Can Help HR Leaders Improve Psychological Safety In The Workplace

 Free expression is hard at the best of times, but even harder when there's so much fear around.
 Which there is.
 And everyone is feeling it.

-Enter the art and science of vocal and executive presence.
+Enter the art and science of vocal and physical presence.

 Reduce fear in themselves, their team and their organisation, making the conversations they really don't want to have - the difficult ones - a touch easier.